We will be starting to rent out our equipment on May 2021.

 Rural Idaho Falls Weed Reduction Project

-Bonneville County intends to work will all land owners around the Idaho Falls area in the reduction of impact of noxious weeds.
-With this we will generally offer a 50:50 cost share program for approved private land owners and land managers in the control of Noxious Weeds ONLY.
+Bonneville County intends to work with all land owners around the Idaho Falls area to reduce the impact of noxious weeds.
+With this program we offer a cost share program for approved private land owners, and various land managers in the control of Noxious Weeds ONLY.

-We work very close with the Univesity of Idaho Bio Control Research Lab as well as the Nez Perce Tribe Bio-Control Center.
-Tap on the ICONs at the end of page to obtain more informaiton.
+We work very close with the University of Idaho Bio Control Research Lab as well as the Nez Perce Tribe Bio-Control Center.
+Tap on the ICONs at the end of page to obtain more information.

 Noxious Weed Mapping and Inventory

 Mapping involve the use of Global Positioning System or GPS units to map the location of noxious weeds in the county.
-By mapping these noxious invaders we will be able to see the distribution of noxious weeds in our area helping us know areas that are in need of our attention.
-In order to be effective at managing the noxious weeds in our county we need to know what is out there and mapping helps us accomplish this goal.
+By mapping these noxious invaders we will be able to see the distribution of noxious weeds in our area.
+This helps us to know areas that are in need of our attention, or areas to plan for future applications.

 An important tool in the noxious weed management toolbox is our connections.
 Click on any of the links below to see the websites of other helping hands in the fight against noxious weeds.
 Also where would we be without our educators; so take a look at the schools and programs that are affiliated with the fight against noxious weeds.